iesl/bibmogrify/README.md

 BibMogrify is a general framework for translating and processing bibliographic data, including scholarly citations and patents.

-BibMogrify reads various input formats (such as BibTex, various XML formats, etc,) into a common internal representation.
+BibMogrify reads various input formats (such as BibTeX, various XML formats, etc,) into a common internal representation.
 It can then write these records in a variety of formats, including BibTeX, Mallet, and a host of tab-delimited formats.
 Outputs may include computed fields such as word counts and citation counts, as well as text that has been processed in some way (e.g. lowercasing, punctuation removal, etc.).
 BibMogrify is easily extensible with additional format readers, writers, and data-massaging functions.

 BibMogrify decompresses archive files on the fly in a streaming manner, avoiding performance bottlenecks due to i/o and memory limitations.
+It can also take full advantage of multicore processors.
 We commonly use this tool to rapidly process tens of millions of records.

 Principle of Operation